-Callen-Lorde provides a trans-affirmative environment where patients can receive hormone therapy as well as engage in an ongoing relationship with a primary care provider and/or a mental health provider to address the full spectrum of health and wellness needs.
+Callen-Lorde provides an affirming environment where patients can receive hormone therapy as well as engage in an ongoing relationship with a primary care provider and/or a mental health provider to address the full spectrum of health and wellness needs.

-Callen-Lorde also provides Care Coordination tailored for patients of transgender experience that need additional support.
+Callen-Lorde also provides Care Coordination tailored for patients that need additional support.
 Our Care Coordinators offer information, assistance and referrals regarding benefits and entitlements, including insurance, housing, and referrals to other supportive services.

 Trans Health Services include:

 - Primary Care

 - Pelvic Wellness Exams; PAP Tests